sigurdkampevold/media_mood/index.markdown

   </div>
 </div>

-Do the represented genders in the dataset differ in their sentiments?
+As well as wondering on how the mood differs across the different media outlets, we wondered whether we could find differences across the genders.
+Do the quotations in Quotebank reveal what we all know, that men are more moody than women?

-First of all we see a difference in the amount of quotes form each gender.
-From the approximately 16 Million quotes which could be identified be either male or female, around an eight of them where from the females. illustrated in the pie chart below:
+Diving in to the data set, we first see a difference in the amount of quotations spoken by each gender.
+Of approximately 16 million quotations that could be attributed to spoken by either men or women, only an eight of them are attributed to women.

 {% include_relative /_plots/marcus/pie_genders.html %}

-What can be said about the moods of the different genders?
-Not a lot apparently!
-While there is a slightly higher significant sentiment score for females, it's not very large.
-The average sentiment score for females was 0.196 while 0.194 for males.
-I guess we can say that it seems the women are a tiny tiny bit more positive than the guys.
+Despite the differences in the number of quotations, we search after differences in the mood.
+Well, the data set reveals a glimt of our hypothesis: Quotations by women have a slightly higher compound scores than those spoken by men.
+The difference is significant, but nevertheless very small: The average sentiment score for women is $0.196$ and $0.194$ for men.
+All over, we might say the women represented in our data set is a tiny, tiny bit more positive than their peers.

-Mapped over the entire timespan we see the average compound score for each month with respect to the genders:

 {% include_relative /_plots/marcus/line_compound_males_females_week.html %}

-On average women had a slightly, but significant, higher sentiment score than males.
-The shown graph also showcases that the graph for females vary more, but this is attributed to there being fewer quotations from women (ca. 1/8).
-Below we also see the compound distribution for the genders:
+As of the diagram above, it is not easy to see that the average compound score.
+The diagram also shows that the compound score for females vary more than that of men.
+However, this does not point towards women being more moody, but is probably related to the lower amount of quotations attributed to women.
+Below, we also see the compound score distributions of the gender plotted on each other:

 {% include_relative /_plots/marcus/line_dist_comp_males_females.html %}

+Summing up, we cannot point one of the gender out as the _moody gender_.
+However, maybe another group of the population differs from the rest of us?

-Both polarity and subjectivity showed the same amount of difference, meaning little.
-We guess this is good news, as we wouldn't want to hold it against one gender to be more of one thing or another in the public discussion.
+[comment]: # "Both polarity and subjectivity showed the same amount of difference, meaning little.
+We guess this is good news, as we wouldn't want to hold it against one gender to be more of one thing or another in the public discussion."

 <div
   class="page__hero--overlay"
   style="height: 300px; background-image: url('./images/rally.jpg'); filter: grayscale(100%);">
   <div class="wrapper">
-    <h1 class="page__title" itemprop="headline"> Are Politicans More Pessimistic? </h1>
+    <h1 class="page__title" itemprop="headline"> Are Politicans More Negative? </h1>
   </div>
 </div>

-Meaning to represent the people, politicians comprise both a small percentage of general society (sjekke stats på om politikere er overrrepresentert?).
-Of the quotes we were able to identify with our wikidata, around 2% were attributable to politicians:
+Elected by the people, for the people.
+Politicans are elected to represent and work for average Joe, and thus have a great responsibility.
+Therefore, it is reasonable that the politicans receive great attention by the Fourth Estate.
+After attributiong the quotations in Quotebank to whether it was spoken by a politican or not, we see that about $2\%$ of the quotations belong to politicans.

+[comment]: # "Er politikere overrepresent i Quotebank?
+Må eventuelt se på prosent av befolkningen som er politikere."

 {% include_relative /_plots/marcus/pie_pol.html %}

-Do politicians really represent the rest of us?
-Not in mood it seems.
-The average compound score for politicians was lower (0.156) than that of everyone (0.191).
-Meaning we see that the politician's public expressions are a bit more negative than that of everyone on average.

-One could speculate.
-Has there been a bit pessimistic or demagogic political climate in the second half of the last decade?
-Below is a graph of these compounds over time:
+As politicans are elected to represent us, do they represent us in the sense of their mood?
+As of the data, the answer is no. While the average compound score of politicans was $0.156$, the average compound score of the quotations in Quotebank was $0.191$.
+As the results are significant, we could actually say that the quotations spoken by politicans are more negative than the others.

+Stating that politicans are more negative, we have to remember that the quotations are from the six last years.
+The polarity in the society and the public debate has evolved dramatically through the same period.
+The politians have apparently been in the front line of this development.
+Therefore, it could be interesting to see whether this is reflected in Quotebank.
+Firstly, one could look at how the compound scores of the politicans develop throughout the period.

 {% include_relative /_plots/marcus/line_compound_pol_all_week.html %}

-Maybe a bit quite surprising, the subjectivity score for politicians was lower (0.107) than that of everyone (0.120).
-Does this mean politicians also are very objective people?
-Maybe not, as we remember the subjectivity analysis is not very sophisticated, and simply stating things as fact will give you a lower score.
-Maybe not the best measure of how who is a factual politician.

-{% include_relative /_plots/marcus/line_dist_comp_pol_all.html %}
+As earlier, the overall compound score of the quotations are more or less stable throughout the period.
+On the other hand, we might

+Furthermore, it is reasonable to think that politicans base their decisions on factual information, even though this belief might have been weakened the past years.
+It is intriguing to hope that Quotebank could give us answers to this, and the subjectivity score computed by _TextBlob_ might reflect this.
+Below, you could see how the subjectivity scores of politicans are distributed compared to the overall subjectivity.

 {% include_relative /_plots/marcus/bar_dist_sub_pol_all.html %}

+Maybe a bit surprisingly, the subjectivity score for politicans are a bit lower than that of the overall data set, with a score of $0.107$ versus $0.120$.
+This indicates that politicans are more objective than the average.
+This is, in it self, quite positive to think about.
+Politicans should base their choices on factual information, and the data set indicates that the at least communicate this.
+However, one should remember the examples of subjecitivity scores we started off with: The computations of subjectivity scores are not a precise science, and simply using _objective_ words could give a better degree of objectivity.
+Do you remember the last, "objective" example of Donald Trump describind "Sleepy Joe"?
+Maybe not the most precise measure of objectivity...

-## What could we improve?
+## What Could We Improve?

 Before concluding that everyone should quit their NYTimes subscription, start reading beauty magazines, and classify politicians as moody, we should evaluate the weaknesses of our analysis.